Logo

 Still Over 8MB After Compressing?

 Send it as MP4 instead.
-Discord auto-plays videos inline, muted and looping, so it looks exactly like a GIF in the chat.
-The file size difference is ridiculous — a 25MB GIF is often under 2MB as an MP4.
+Discord auto-plays videos inline, muted and looping — it looks exactly like a GIF in chat.
+A 25MB GIF is often under 2MB as an MP4.
 Convert with ffmpeg:

 ffmpeg -i input.gif -movflags faststart -pix_fmt yuv420p -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2" output.mp4

 Cut the length.
 A GIF over 5 seconds is almost always cuttable.
-Most reaction GIFs that actually get used are under 3 seconds.
-Even shaving off 2 seconds can make a real dent.
+Most reaction GIFs are under 3 seconds.
+Shaving 2 seconds makes a real dent.

 Go smaller on dimensions.
 If 480px is still too big, try 360px.
-In Discord's chat layout most GIFs are displayed small enough that you won't see the difference.
+In Discord's chat layout, most GIFs are displayed small enough that you won't notice.

 FAQ

-No. When you use Discord's built-in GIF picker, or paste a Tenor/GIPHY link, the GIF is hosted on their servers and streamed into chat.
+No. When you use Discord's built-in GIF picker or paste a Tenor/GIPHY link, the GIF is hosted on their servers.
 No file is being uploaded on your end, so the size limit doesn't apply.
-The 8MB cap only matters when you're uploading a GIF file from your own computer.
+The 8MB cap only matters when you're uploading a file from your own device.

-2. I compressed it but now it looks awful.
-Any way to fix this?
+I compressed it but now it looks awful.
+Any fix?

 Usually that's from color reduction being too aggressive.
-Try again with 128 colors instead of 64, and see if that helps.
-If the GIF is still too big, switching to MP4 will give you much better visual quality at a smaller size than any GIF compression can.
+Try again with 128 colors instead of 64.
+If the GIF is still too big, switching to MP4 will give much better visual quality at a smaller size than any GIF compression can manage.

-3. Is Nitro actually worth it just for bigger uploads?
+Is Nitro worth it just for bigger uploads?

 Probably not for this specific reason.
-Nitro Basic is $3.99/month and gets you 50MB — plenty for even large GIFs — but if the only thing pushing you toward it is the occasional too-big GIF, compression is a faster and cheaper fix.
+Nitro Basic is $3.99/month and gets you 50MB — plenty for large GIFs — but if the only thing pushing you toward it is the occasional oversized GIF, compression is faster and cheaper.

-Discord resizes images to fit the chat window, which adds its own blur on top of whatever compression you already applied.
-You can't fully avoid this, but starting at 480px wide (rather than compressing a large GIF way down and then having Discord scale it again) helps a lot.
+Discord resizes images to fit the chat window, which adds its own blur on top of whatever compression you applied.
+Starting at 480px wide helps because it avoids a double-downscale.

 Quick Recap

 The 8MB limit is annoying but rarely a dead end.
 An online compressor handles most cases in under a minute.
-For anything stubborn, either run it through ffmpeg or just send it as an MP4 — Discord treats them the same way in chat anyway.
+For emoji or stickers, resize first, then compress to the target.
+For anything stubborn, send it as MP4 — Discord treats them the same in chat.

 Compress your GIF — free, no account needed

-• Video to GIF — Clip a video and convert it to GIF, with size controls so you don't start with an oversized file.
+• Video to GIF — Clip a video and convert to GIF, with size controls so you don't start oversized.

 • Images to GIF — Stitch a sequence of images into an animated GIF.